DaanBooy/project-nlp-business-case-automated-customers-reviews/README.md

 The goal of this project is to develop a product review system.
 That can classify sentiment, cluster by product categories and write product summaries into recommendation articles.

-For this project the dataset on amazon reviews is used, specifically from the Video_Games category.
-This data set can be found here 👉 https://amazon-reviews-2023.github.io/
+For this project a dataset with **Amazon reviews** is used, more specifically reviews from the **Video Games** category.
+This data set can be found here 👉 https://amazon-reviews-2023.github.io/ 👈

 ## 📊 Best Results